 Fortunately, no one died in the accident, but it holds important object lessons.

-If you or someone you love faces complex Los Angeles DUI charges, call the effective and thorough legal team here at the Kraut Law Group for a confidential case consultation.
+If you or someone you love faces complex Los Angeles DUI charges, call the effective and thorough legal team here at the Kraut Criminal & DUI Lawyers for a confidential case consultation.

 If you’ve been arrested for driving under the influence in Los Angeles, contact former-prosecutor Michael Kraut for assistance at (323) 464-6453 or online.
 Our team is located at 6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028.